Recognition of same-sex unions in the Turks and Caicos Islands

 Same-sex marriage is not recognised in the Turks and Caicos Islands.
+In March 2024, the High Court of the Turks and Caicos Islands found that the government's refusal to issue a spousal permit to a same-sex spouse was unconstitutional, but ordered no remedy.
 On October 27, 2025, the Court of Appeal ruled that the government must interpret the term "spouse" in the Immigration Act to include same-sex partners legally married in other jurisdictions.

 Background

 The Marriage Ordinance does not explicit ban same-sex marriage, but generally refers to married spouses as "husband" and "wife".
 The Constitution of the Turks and Caicos Islands, approved in 2011, notes that the government "shall respect" the right of every unmarried man and woman of marriageable age as defined by law to freely marry a person of the opposite sex and to found a family.
 However, the Constitution does not explicitly define the term "marriage" nor does it explicitly prohibit same-sex marriage.
 It further states that "spouses shall be entitled to equal rights and shall be subject to equal responsibilities as between themselves and as regards their children both during marriage and, if the marriage is dissolved, on and after dissolution."
 Article 10(1) states:

 Every unmarried man and woman of marriageable age (as determined by or under any law) has the right to marry a person of the opposite sex and found a family.

 In July 2022, Michael Cashman introduced legislation to the House of Lords to legalise same-sex marriage in the remaining six British Overseas Territories that banned it—Anguilla, Bermuda, the British Virgin Islands, the Cayman Islands, Montserrat and the Turks and Caicos Islands.
 The bill would "empower the Governor of each Territory to make changes to the law in the Territory to recognize the lawfulness of same-sex marriage and allow for the solemnization of marriage of same-sex couples."
 It had its first reading in the House of Lords on 6 July.
 This was not the first attempt to extend same-sex marriage rights to all British Overseas Territories; in February 2019, a Foreign Affairs Select Committee report recommended extending same-sex marriage to all territories with an Order in Council.
 At the time, the Leader of the Opposition in the Turks and Caicos Islands, Washington Misick, had accused the British Government of trying to "neutralise the authority" of the Caribbean territories.
 MP Chris Bryant accused territories of wanting to "have their cake and eat it": "You want to be under the British umbrella, but you do not want to be part of the British way of life."
 Misick, who was elected premier following the 2021 election, reiterated his opposition to same-sex marriage in July 2022: "The people of the Turks and Caicos islands voted me into office and voted this government into office.
 So no, no decision will be made about marriage or any of that unless the people are consulted and that includes the entire people of these islands."